jspsych/jsPsych/packages/jspsych/core-changes.md

 - `save_trial_parameters` can only be used to remove parameters that are specified in the plugin info
 - `endExperiment()` and `endCurrentTimeline()` => `abortExperiment()` and `abortCurrentTimeline()`
 - Interaction listeners are now removed when the experiment ends.
+- `on_timeline_start` and `on_timeline_finish` are no longer invoked in every repetition of a timeline, but only at the beginning or end of a timeline, respectively.